-Samples that have gold values that are statistically above approximately the 90th percentile, or those with LOI values below 10%, are normally analyzed again in accordance with standard NGR procedures.
-There will be no repeat data published in Open File 2857 however, as insufficient material remained after the initial neutron activation analyses.
+Samples that have gold values that are statistically above approximately the 90th percentile, or those with LOI values below 10%. are normally analyzed again in accordance with standard NGR procedures.
+There will be no repeat data published in Open File 2860 however, as insufficient material remained after the initial neutron activation analyses.
 The correct interpretation of gold geochemical data from regional stream sediment or lake sediment surveys requires an appreciation of the unique chemical and physical characteristics of gold and its mobility in the surficial environment.

-Key properties of gold that distinguish its geochemical behaviour from most other elements (Harris, 1982) include:
+Key properties of gold that distinguish geochemical behaviour from most other elements (Harris, 1982) include:

-- Gold occurs most commonly in the native form which is chemically and physically resistant.
+- 1) Gold occurs most commonly in the native form which is chemically and physically resistant.
 A significant proportion of the metal is dispersed in a micron-sized particulate form, and the high specific gravity of gold results in a heterogeneous distribution, especially in stream sediment and clastic-rich (low LOI) lake sediment environments.
-In organic-rich fluviatile and lake sediments, gold distribution appears be to homogeneous . - 2) Gold typically occurs at low concentrations in the ppb range.
+In organic-rich fluviatile and lake sediments, gold distribution appears to be more homogeneous. - 2) Gold typically occurs at low concentrations in the ppb range.
 Whereas gold concentrations of only a few ppm may represent economic deposits, background levels in stream and centre-lake sediments seldom exceed 10 ppb, and commonly are near the detection limit of 2 ppb.

 These factors result in a particle sparsity effect wherein very low concentrations of gold are heterogeneously enriched or depleted in the surficial environment.
-Hence, a major problem facing the geochemist is to obtain representative sample.
+Hence, a major problem facing the geochemist is to obtain a representative sample.
 In general, in areas where concentrations of gold in sediments are low, and/or grain sizes of the gold present relatively high, proportionally larger samples are required to reduce the uncertainty between subsample analytical values and actual values.
 Conversely, as actual gold concentrations increase or grain size decreases, the number of gold particles to be shared in random subsamples increases and variability of results decreases (Clifton et al., 1969; Harris, 1982).
 The limited amount of material collected during the rapid, reconnaissance-style regional surveys and the need to analyze for a broad spectrum of elements, precludes the use of a significantly large sample weight for the gold analyses.
-Therefore, to obtain representative samples, grain size is reduced by sieving and milling of the dried sediments.
-The following control methods are currently employed to evaluate and monitor the sampling and analytical variability which are inherent in the analysis of gold in geochemical media:
+Therefore, to obtain representative samples, grain size is reduced by sieving and milling of dried sediments.The following control methods are currently employed to evaluate and monitor the sampling and analytical variability which are inherent in the analysis of gold in geochemical media:

-- (1) For each block of 20 samples: - random insertion of a standard reference sample to control analytical accuracy and long-term precision; - (b) collection of a field duplicate (two samples from one site) to measure sampling and analytical variance;
+- (1) For each block of 20 samples: - random insertion of a standard reference sample to control analytical accuracy and long-term precision; - (b) collection of a field duplicate (two samples from one site) to measure sampling and analytical variance; - (c) analysis of a second subsample (blind duplicate) from one sample to measure and control short-term precision or analytical variance.